HDFGroup/hdf-rest-api/GroupOps/POST_Group.rst

 ===========
 Creates a new Group.

-*Note:* By default he new Group will not be linked from any other group in the domain.
+*Note:* By default the new Group will not be linked from any other group in the domain.
 A link element can be included in the request body to have an existing group link to the new group.
 Alternatively, use the *PUT link* operation to link the new